nazish-16/nazish-16/README.md

 ### Key Notes 🤹

-- 🔭 I’m currently working on Sofi and Orator's Front-end web
+- 🔭 I’m currently working on Sofi and Orator's Front-end web.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Bot development.
-- 👯 I’m looking to collaborate on Discord
+- 👯 I’m looking to collaborate on Discord.
 - 🤔 I’m looking for help with Python.
 - 💬 Ask me about Front-end designing and development.
 - 📫 LinkedIn - [Nazish  Ahmed](https://www.linkedin.com/in/nazish-ahmed-920b9a245/)